michaelszymczak/jekyll-sandbox/app/_posts/2017-05-16-rediscovering-tdd-my-way.md

 The first approach I tried was the Classical TDD.
 When you see some examples of Classical TDD, the smooth transitions are achieved by doing it middle out, or bottom up - smaller chunks are implemented first and the final solution is created by making use of just created components.
 There is a catch though - I want the approach to be outside-in, so that we are sure that we solve the right problem.
 It means that we should start with the test that is as close to the original requirement as possible.
-In that sense, it is closer to what some describe as BDD @link, but for me the **outside-in approach is the most cost-effective one, as existence of each piece of logic is justified by some requirement**.
+In that sense, it is closer to what some describe as [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development), but for me the **outside-in approach is the most cost-effective one, as existence of each piece of logic is justified by some requirement**.
 If each piece of logic is justified by requirements, there is no un-justified code, that costs time and money, bringing no value.
 Compare it to the middle out/bottom up approach, when we may end up creating some unnecessary code that, in the best case, will be thrown away or, in the worst case, we will try to keep 'just for case' or use somewhere because we can't admit that we wasted time writing it in a first place.

-Quick pace and outside-in approach are two benefits of the Mockist TDD @link .
+Quick pace and outside-in approach are two benefits of the [Mockist TDD (scroll to 'Outside-In' section)](https://codurance.com/2015/05/12/does-tdd-lead-to-good-design/) .
 You may think that I should simply use this approach then.
 There is another catch though.
 I believe that mocks should be used as a last resort and excessive use of mocks is an anti-pattern.
 By Mocks I mean mocked subset of class API, such as ```Mockito.when(query.executeQuery()).thenReturn(rs);```.
 Why this is a bad idea deserves a separate blog post.
-If you are one of the Mockist TDD practitioners and wonder why sometimes when you refactor the production code many tests turn red, even though the solution is still correct; or worse even, when while refactoring you introduced a bug but all of them are still green - you know what I mean.
+If you are one of the [Mockist TDD practitioners](https://martinfowler.com/articles/mocksArentStubs.html#ClassicalAndMockistTesting) and wonder why sometimes when you refactor the production code many tests turn red, even though the solution is still correct; or worse even, when while refactoring you introduced a bug but all of them are still green - you know what I mean.
 It is so common, that you may even have convinced yourself that it is OK to refactor on Red, and this gambling is a price that you are willing to pay for the sake of a better design.
 There is a reason why mock-based tests panic or stay calm when the shouldn't though - they are not real, they only pretend that they know what to do. **A mock is like an incompetent teacher that fails a student if their answer differs from the one found in the answer-key, despite of being correct.**